izgzhen/template/README.md

 The compile time environment is composed of a name generator and a name to expression binding.
 The bindings is used to store built-in functions (i.e. `stdlib`) which are mainly syntax-construction functions, as well as compile-time variable bindings.

 <mark>XXX</mark>: Why while we have already use `substIn` to reduce the application, we still put the abstraction variable's binding to the environment?
 It is because, when we are using `substIn`, only compile-time structure will be inspected.
 Thus, the `$i` in brackets is ignored.
-So, only with this method, can binding be passed from outer-splicing scope to inner-splicing scope. <mark>Nevertheless, I think it is not an elegant solution</mark>.
+So, only with this method, can binding be passed from outer-splicing scope to inner-splicing scope. <mark>XXX</mark>: Nevertheless, I think it is not an elegant solution.

 ## Correctness
 The first problem is *how to define "correctness" here*?